CoachsTimeMachine/.github/profile/README.md

 # Servers

-All servers are created with Bun and Typescript.
-Data is sourced from personal client decompilations (no stealing here!).
+Servers are created with Typescript and Bun.

 > [!IMPORTANT]
 > ### Coach's Time Machine servers are not designed for production use.